-Inside the Walt Disney Archives: 50 Years of Preserving the Magic opens at the Bowers Museum in Santa Ana on Saturday March 7th and runs through August 30th.
+Inside the Walt Disney Archives: 50 Years of Preserving the Magic opens at the Bowers Museum in Santa Ana on Saturday March 7th and was originally slated to run until August 30th, but due to the COVID-19 closure it has been extended until October 18th.
 The Bowers Museum is located four miles south of Disneyland, just off the I5 in Santa Ana, for more on the Museum visit their website – https://www.bowers.org The Bowers Museum Complex is over 158,000 square feet encompassing several buildings and a courtyard including an 11,000 square foot children’s museum named Kidseum.

 The Walt Disney Archives exhibit premiered at the 2018 D23 Expo in Japan.
 It then toured Japan before being shipped back to the United States.
 The exhibit has been retooled a bit for the U.S. tour.
 The Bowers museum is the first U.S. stop for this traveling exhibit.
 The exhibit at the Bowers Museum features 465 items from the archives using approximately 10,000 square feet.
 Here is the original press release on the exhibit with more details.
 Throughout the run of the exhibit there will be lectures, film screenings, children’s programs, and dining experiences.
 For full details visit the Bower’s Museum Website, here is a direct link to the Bowers Museum Calendar.

 I was invited to a media preview of the exhibit.
 Below are some cell phone pictures & video from the ribbon cutting and a first walk through the exhibit.
 For a more in depth look at the exhibit here is my full picture set.

 - I had never been to the Bowers Museum so this was my first time on the grounds, I need to go back sometime to see their regular exhibits and explore the museum itself.
 We were only able to see the Archives Exhibit during the preview.